Ulysses S. Grant

 In 1952, the route was widened between Eagley Road and Girard.
 In 1954, widening took place from Girard to Fairview, Asbury Road to PA 299 and Yoder Drive to the City of Erie line.
 A year later the gap between PA 299 and Yoder Drive was widened as was the alignment from Wesleyville to PA 531 and Bartlett Road to North East.
 In 1958, a median was installed on the route from the Ohio state line to PA 5, Eagley Road to PA 18 South, Girard to Erie, Brandes Avenue to Buffalo Road, Wesleyville to PA 531, and Bartlett Road to Cemetery Road.

-In 1970, construction began from North East to I-90 to widen and install a median.
-The project was completed in 1971 and left the I-90 to New York state line section as the longest less than four lanes in width.
+In 1970, construction began from North East to Interstate 90 to widen and install a median and was completed the following year.

 Links: